August 6 and 9—World Remembrance of Hiroshima and Nagasaki—76th Anniversary

 August 19—World Humanitarian Day

-God, we pray for the humanitarian workers many of whom risk their lives while reaching out to relieve the suffering of others.
-Protect them from harm and give comfort and hope to those they serve.
-May we reach out to assist them in their ministry of service in whatever way we can.
+God, we pray for all humanitarian workers many of whom risk their lives while reaching out to relieve the suffering of others.
+Protect them from harm as they bring hope and healing, compassion, and comfort, listening and love to those whose lives have been turned upside down by disease, natural disasters, violence, or war.
+Inspire us to assist these aid workers in whatever way we can through our prayer and our giving.

 August 23—International Day for Remembrance of the Slave Trade and its Abolition